-In June 2014, the Partnership committed to the purchase of an approximate \$40.3 million par value mortgage revenue bond secured by the Live 929 Apartments, with a 5.78% annual stated interest rate.
-The project is a 321-unit, 572-bed existing student housing project on the campus of The Johns Hopkins University School of Medicine in Baltimore, Maryland.
-This investment will close upon execution of a \$35.0 million tender option bond ("TOB") Trust under the existing TOB structure (see Note 10).
-At June 30, 2014 the \$35.0 million obligation is reported on the balance sheet as Due upon settlement of Live 929 Apartments.
-This amount will be converted into a TOB financing upon settlement.
-The remaining cash to close the commitment, approximately \$5.3 million, will be paid when the TOB financing is executed and is currently reported in accounts payable and accrued expenses on the balance sheet (see Note 4).
+In June 2014, the Partnership committed to the purchase of an approximate \$40.3 million par value mortgage revenue bond secured by the Live 929 Apartments, with a 5.78% annual stated interest rate which matures on July 1, 2049.
+The project is a 321-unit, 572-bed existing student housing project on the campus of The Johns Hopkins University School of Medicine in Baltimore, Maryland (see Note 4).

-On June 30, 2014 the Company finalized the restructuring of twelve mortgage revenue bonds related to Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Avistar on the Hills Apartments, Avistar at the Oaks Apartments, and Avistar in 09 Apartments purchased in June and February 2013 (see Note 4).
+In June, 2014 the Company finalized the restructuring of twelve mortgage revenue bonds related to Avistar on the Boulevard, Avistar at Chase Hill, Avistar at the Crest, Avistar on the Hills Apartments, Avistar at the Oaks Apartments and Avistar in 09 Apartments purchased in June and February 2013 (see Note 4).
 In connection with the mortgage revenue bond restructuring the Company loaned these entities approximately \$526,000 to cover the costs of restructuring the mortgage revenue bonds.
 These taxable loans have a stated interest rate of 12% per annum due monthly with any unpaid balance due on June 26, 2024 (see Notes 4 and 8).